NOMINATIONS FOR THE 2019 NZ MUSIC AWARDS ARE NOW OPEN.

 The entry process is completed online via a separate NZ Music Awards nominations and judging site.
 Artists are to be nominated via their record label, or if an artist is independent (unsigned), they can nominate themselves.

 A fee of $40.00 +GST is payable per artist per category entered.
-The 2019 terms & conditions are still in the process of being finalised, but please find the 2018 Terms & Conditions here.
+The 2019 terms & conditions can be found here.